aileot/nvim-laurel/README.md

        },
        performance = {
          rtp = {
+           -- Note: Not to remove nvim-laurel from &rtp, -- and not to encounter any other potential issues, -- it's UNRECOMMENDED to reset &rtp unless you -- don't mind the extra cost to maintain the -- "paths" properly.
-           -- recommended not to remove nvim-laurel from &rtp. reset = false,
+           reset = false,
          }
        }